-Area 7 takes advantage of the tools made available through ODJFS like
+GOWB takes advantage of the tools made available through ODJFS like

-- CFIS Area 7 adopted the County Finance Information System (CFIS) the state's integrated fiscal and case management system.
-Area 7 was instrumental in the design and implementation of the system. - Pursuant to the JFS website: "CFIS is a state of the art information system that interfaces with OAKS, CFIS WIA, and the RMS systems.
+- CFIS GOWB adopted the County Finance Information System (CFIS) the state's integrated fiscal and case management system.
+GOWB was instrumental in the design and implementation of the system. - Pursuant to the JFS website: "CFIS is a state-of-the-art information system that interfaces with OAKS, CFIS WIA, and the RMS systems.
 CFIS provides users access to real-time data that enhances critical decision making for state and county agencies.
-CFIS is a centralized adaptable system which can accommodate changes as directed by state and federal policy." (http://jfs.ohio.gov/ofs/bcfta/cfis/cfis.stm) - OWCMS Area 7 uses OWCMS, the case management data base which is now linked to CCMEP and manages the demographics services - CFIS together with OWCMS makes sure services align with expenditures - User Acceptance Teams We requested and worked on the user acceptance teams - Area 7 OMJ CENTERs assure participants have access to speedy data lines and each of the OMJ CENTERs uses fiber optics where available and T-1 lines where fiber optics have not yet been installed to assure participants can get the information they need quickly and efficiently. - Each of the OMJ CENTERs cycles out their computers on a predetermined schedule to assure the equipment in the Centers is up to date and to the extent resources are available. - Area 7 researches the most current accessibility software and assists the OMJ CENTERs in updating its software as necessary and to the extent funds are available. - Because of the rural nature of Area 7 some of our OMJ CENTERs use virtual interviewing technology and virtual one-stop technology when funds permit. - To assist our participants especially our dislocated workers and transitioning Veterans we use TORQ an assessment tool which helps to translate skills obtained for one job to new jobs needing the same or similar skills.
+CFIS is a centralized adaptable system which can accommodate changes as directed by state and federal policy." (http://jfs.ohio.gov/ofs/bcfta/cfis/cfis.stm) - OWCMS GOWB uses OWCMS, the case management data base which is now linked to CCMEP and manages the demographics services - CFIS together with OWCMS makes sure services align with expenditures. - User Acceptance Teams We requested and worked on the user acceptance Teams. - The GOWB OMJ Centers ensure participants have access to speedy data lines and each of the OMJ Centers uses fiber optics where available and T-1 lines where fiber optics have not yet been installed to assure participants can get the information they need quickly and efficiently. - Each of the OMJ Centers cycles out their computers on a predetermined schedule to assure the equipment in the Centers is up to date and to the extent resources are available. - GOWB researches the most current accessibility software and assists the OMJ Centers in updating its software as necessary and to the extent funds are available. - Because of the rural nature of GOWB some of our OMJ Centers use virtual interviewing technology and virtual one-stop technology when funds permit. - To assist our participants especially our dislocated workers and transitioning Veterans we use TORQ - an assessment tool which helps to translate skills obtained for one job to new jobs needing the same or similar skills.